FirebaseExtended/fastlane-plugin-firebase_test_lab/README.md

 ## About Firebase Test Lab plugin

 [Firebase Test Lab](https://firebase.google.com/docs/test-lab/) let you easily test your iOS app (Android support forthcoming) on a variety of real or virtual devices and configurations.
-This plugin allows you to submit your app to Firebase Test Lab by adding an action into Fastfile.
+This plugin allows you to submit your app to Firebase Test Lab by adding an action into your `Fastfile`.

 ## Getting started

 ### If you are not current user of Firebase

 You need to set up Firebase first.
 These only needs to be done once for an organization.

 - If you have not used Google Cloud before, you need to [create a new Google Cloud project](https://cloud.google.com/resource-manager/docs/creating-managing-projects#Creating%20a%20Project) first.
 - Go to the [Firebase Console](https://console.firebase.google.com/).
-Add Firebase into your Google Cloud project by clicking on "Add project" and then choose your just-created project..
+Add Firebase into your Google Cloud project by clicking on "Add project" and then choose your just-created project.

 ### Configure Google credentials through service accounts

 To authenticate, Google Cloud credentials will need to be set for any machine where _fastlane_ and this plugin runs on.

 If you are running this plugin on Google Cloud [Compute Engine](https://cloud.google.com/compute), [Kubernetes Engine](https://cloud.google.com/kubernetes-engine) or [App Engine flexible environment](https://cloud.google.com/appengine/docs/flexible/), a default service account is automatically provisioned.
 You will not need to create a service account.
 See [this](https://cloud.google.com/compute/docs/access/service-accounts#compute_engine_default_service_account) for more details.

-In all other cases, you would need to configure the service account manually.
+In all other cases, you need to configure the service account manually.
 You can follow [this guide](https://cloud.google.com/docs/authentication/getting-started) on how to create a new service account and create a key for it.
 You will need to set the `GOOGLE_APPLICATION_CREDENTIALS` environment variable pointing to the service account key file according to the document.

-No matter you are a using an automatically provisioned service account or a manually created one, the service account must be configured to have project editor role.
+No matter if you are a using an automatically provisioned service account or a manually created one, the service account must be configured to have the project editor role.

 ### Enable relevant Google APIs

-- You need to enable the following APIs on your [Google Cloud API library](https://console.cloud.google.com/apis/library) (see [this](https://support.google.com/cloud/answer/6158841) for how):
+- You need to enable the following APIs on your [Google Cloud API library](https://console.cloud.google.com/apis/library) (see [this](https://support.google.com/cloud/answer/6158841) for instructions how):
   1. Cloud Testing API
   2. Cloud Tool Results API

-### Find out the devices you want to test on
+### Find the devices you want to test on

 If you have [gcloud tool](https://cloud.google.com/sdk/gcloud/), you can run

 ```no-highlight
 gcloud beta firebase test ios models list
 ```

-This will return a list of supported devices and their identifiers.
+to get a list of supported devices and their identifiers.

-All available devices can also be seen [here](https://firebase.google.com/docs/test-lab/ios/available-testing-devices).
+Alternatively all available devices can also be seen [here](https://firebase.google.com/docs/test-lab/ios/available-testing-devices).

 ## Actions

 ### `firebase_test_lab_ios_xctest`

 Submit your iOS app to Firebase Test Lab and run XCTest.
 Refer to [this document](https://firebase.google.com/docs/test-lab/ios/command-line) for more details about Firebase Test Lab specific arguments.

 ```ruby
 scan(
   scheme: 'YourApp',                  # XCTest scheme